yslys/understanding_assembly/compile_assemble_link.md

 How your linker gets confused:

-+ Makefile is the file that defines the order of compilation and linking.
 + The linker scans files in the order they appear on the command line.
 + The linker keeps track of
 	+ E: the set of relocatable object files that will be merged